Kokkini/voice-command-recognition/README.md

 ```

 ## Detect
 - To detect command from a file (for example: test.wav), run the following command.
-If you want to change the file to detect or the model to detect,
-change the variables AUDIO_INPUT_NAME and MODEL_DIR inside detect.sh.
 The results are saved in test_cuts_1104
 ```
-./detect.sh
+./detect.sh test.wav
 ```